-All spouses of ambassadors are warmly encouraged to join our association.
-The friendships we have formed and the things we have learned from each other have been valuable for all of us here and we very much look forward to welcoming you into our community.
+We warmly invite all spouses of ambassadors to join our association.
+The friendships we have formed and the mutual learning experiences have been invaluable to all of us.
+We look forward to welcoming new members into our vibrant community.

-If you would like to become a member or receive additional information, please contact ASAS at stockholm.asa@gmail.com.
+For membership inquiries or additional information, please contact us at stockholm.asa@gmail.com.